Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Can be.

 It can sometimes even cause further injustices.
-In one of my papers, I look at the coloniality versus social justice, and I look at 3 processes which can help us to strive for justice right.
-And with this is within the education or online education space, there's justice, there's content, justice, there's process, and justice is pedagogy.
+In one of my papers, I look at decoloniality versus social justice, and I look at 3 processes which can help us to strive for justice right.
+And with this is within the education or online education space, there's justice as content, justice as process, and justice as pedagogy.

-So in my research I was working with MOOC massive Open online course designers and trying to understand how they understood the coloniality and social justice and how they tried, if at all, to incorporate it into their courses with that context in mind, justice has content.
+So in my research I was working with MOOC massive Open online course designers and trying to understand how they understood decoloniality and social justice and how they tried, if at all, to incorporate it into their courses with that context in mind, justice as content.

-Was where we looked at decolonizing.
+Was where we looked at decolonising.
 What is taught right?
 So this could be in the materials and the text and the discussions and the.

-Comments or examples of feedback and it aimed to understand and bring about different perspectives.
-For example, if you're working within a local community, working with their context and indigenous knowledges, or or things that are rooted within that space, so that was justice as content, then justice as processed.
+assessments or examples of feedback and it aimed to understand and bring about different perspectives.
+For example, if you're working within a local community, working with their context and indigenous knowledges, or or things that are rooted within that space, so that was justice as content, then justice as process.

-Yeah, it was decolonizing the process or how something is designed, how a course curriculum is designed, how assessment happens, how content is formed and here it's all about relational processes.
-So for example, including students in this process, Co creating word students, thinking of different forms of assessment.
+Yeah, it was decolonising the process or how something is designed, how a course curriculum is designed, how assessment happens, how content is formed and here it's all about relational processes.
+So for example, including students in this process, Co creating with students, thinking of different forms of assessment.

-Then the third one was justices pedagogy, and here we're looking at how we can encourage students to.
+Then the third one was justice as pedagogy, and here we're looking at how we can encourage students to.

-Engage or reflect, or even challenge what is being taught.
+critically Engage or reflect, or even challenge what is being taught.
 So challenge.
-The teacher will have that really critical discussion and yeah, it's about being able to bring that critical reflexivity into the space.
+The teacher, have that really critical discussion and yeah, it's about being able to bring that critical reflexivity into the space.
 Both the learner and the teacher understand their power differences and how that could impact how they view the world and how they approach.

 Yeah, that's a great point, especially about the importance of it also being reflective journey.